 - A site map of the invasive species (if applicable)

 - Date activity will begin if the permit is issued and when will it be completed.

 - Your application letter must contain the following statement: "I hereby certify that the information contained herein is true and accurate.
 I also certify that I am entitled to apply for a permit, or that I am the duly authorized representative or agent of an applicant who is entitled to apply for a permit.
 I understand that any inaccurate or incomplete information submitted in support of this permit application may result in permit revocation, the imposition of a forfeiture(s) and requirement of restoration."

 - Signature of Applicant(s) or Duly Authorized Agent, Date Signed

 - Contact information

 Madison WI 53707-7921

-If you have questions regarding submitting an application send an email to Invasive Species Coordinator.
-Personally identifiable information in permit application letters will not be used for any other purpose but will be made available to requesters under Wisconsin's public records law, sections 19.31 to 19.39, Wis.
+If you have questions regarding submitting an application send an email to Organisms in Trade Coordinator Personally identifiable information in permit application letters will not be used for any other purpose but will be made available to requesters under Wisconsin's public records law, sections 19.31 to 19.39, Wis.
 Stats.